rajvipulraj401/JavascriptCodes_Practise/Basic data struture/README.md

   - `map(callback)`: Creates a new array with the results of calling a provided function on every element in the array.
   - `indexOf(element)`: Returns the first index at which a given element can be found in the array.
   - `filter(callback)`: Creates a new array with all elements that pass the test implemented by the provided function.
+  - `reduce(callback, initialValue)`: Applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value.

 - **Examples:**
   ```javascript